 Concentration risk is a leverage problem

 One client owning 50% or 70% of revenue is not automatically bad, but it changes how real your boundaries feel.
 Track concentration by revenue, meetings, mental load, and payment risk.
+If the same client dominates all four, your negotiating position is weaker than the income statement suggests.

 Capacity is not only hours